CompCogNeuro/book/book/frontmatter.md

 [https://compcogneuro.org/simulations](https://compcogneuro.org/simulations)
 \
 \
-The source of this book is hosted on:
+The source of this book is hosted at:

 https://github.com/CompCogNeuro/book

-The source of the simulations is hosted on:
+The source of the simulations is hosted at:

 https://github.com/CompCogNeuro/sims